horizontalsystems/blockchain-crypto-guides/token_guides/ethereum.md

 MakerDAO is a decentralized autonomous organization that functions entirely on Ethereum blockchain.
 With about half a billion USD under its control MakerDAO is an ideal example for a type of financial services that can be built on Ethereum blockchain.

 It is governed and owned by those in possession of special MKR tokens.
-Although the MKR token supply is fixed anyone can purchase the MKR token from someone else on cryptocurrency exchanges.
+Anyone can purchase the MKR token from someone else on cryptocurrency exchanges.

 MakerDAO is a lending facility that gives out loans in exchange for fees.
 The fees for loans have to be paid in MKR tokens which increases the value for MKR token holders.